cameronepstein/mandril-webhooks/README.md

     - Open rate per email type
     - Click rate per email type

-Using the most simplistic route possible, this app will fulfil the necessary requirements through use of Rails, Go and a little html.
+Using the simplest route possible, this app will fulfil the necessary requirements through use of Rails, Go and a little html.